I-Al-Istannen/Lighthouse/README.md

   --mention-text TEXT    Text to send in Discord --docker-config PATH   Path to docker config.
-Default: /root/.docker/config.json --hostname NAME        The hostname to mention in notifications --require-label        Ignore containers without 'lighthouse.enable' label.
+Default: /root/.docker/config.json --hostname NAME        The hostname to mention in notifications --require-label        Ignore containers without 'lighthouse.enabled' label.
                          Default: false
   --notify-again         Notify you more than once about an image update.
                          Default: false